 - Analyze all of your recurring bills – What can you decrease?
 What can you cut out entirely?
 Do you still pay for magazines you barely read?
 Do you need to pay for that Netflix account or can you share a login?
 Are you stuck with your high cell phone bill or can you shop around or hop on a family plan?
 Do you need to spend $100 a month on your gym membership or can you find a perfectly good one for $30 or less?
 Just analyze.
 If you decide that any of your monthly subscriptions are worth it at the price, keep them.
 But if there are expenses you can decrease or cut out entirely, it will go a long way.

 So now that you have some excess cash in your pocket, what exactly should you do with it?

 Let’s be honest.
 Life loves to throw us curve balls.
 Emergencies happen.
 People lose their jobs, have unexpected car repairs, injuries, pet emergencies and plenty of other expensive surprises.
 When an emergency comes up, you want to be able to easily pay for it in cash, definitely not on credit.

 This first step is all about having enough money in the bank that allows you to sleep well at night.
 Start with $1,000 or $2,000 in a savings account earning at least 1% on your money.
-I use Ally Bank which currently offers a 1.75% interest rate.
+CapitalOne 360 is what I use.

 Eventually you’ll want to work your way up to having 3-6 months of your fixed expenses saved up, but start with a solid baseline first before moving to the next steps.
 You will sleep much better at night knowing you have money in the bank to access easily for situations that may come your way unexpectedly and you’ll have the confidence to begin your financial journey.